17 BEST Things To Do in Miraflores Lima, Peru

 Peru-Itinerary

 A huge market with anything from alpaca sweaters to hats to t-shirts to other miscellaneous crafts, the Miraflores Indian Market is the perfect place to see what the local craft scene is like.
-If you are looking to purchase some souvenirs, this is the perfect place to do so.
+If you are looking to purchase some Peruvian souvenirs, this is the perfect place to do so.

 The most popular souvenirs from Peru are alpaca products – hats, sweaters, ponchos, and others.
 The most precious of which is the 100% baby alpaca products, sometimes costing as much as a few hundred dollars.